johandersson/.LOG-hog/src/encryption.md

 - **Advanced Features**: Progressive delays with randomization

 ### Overall Assessment
-LogHog provides **enterprise-grade encryption** with **consumer-friendly usability**.
+.LOG-hog provides **enterprise-grade encryption** with **consumer-friendly usability**.
 The security implementation is robust for personal use while remaining practical for daily operation.

 ---